Christian Bethancourt Player Props: Rays vs. Tigers

-The Tampa Bay Rays, including Christian Bethancourt (.160 slugging percentage in past 10 games, including zero home run), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.111 batting average in his past 10 games), take on starter Tarik Skubal and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Yankees.
+In his previous game he had a one-hit showing (1-for-4) against the Tigers.

 Christian Bethancourt Game Info & Props vs. the Tigers